2-Day Workshop · 30–31 Jul 2026 · Amara Singapore

 Jennifer Soh

-10+ Years in Cybersecurity Top 30 Women in Security ASEAN 2022 & 2023 INTERPOL & EUROPOL Collaboration Digital Forensics & Incident Response Threat Intelligence Former GovTech Cyber Security Group
+Top 30 Women in Security ASEAN 2022 & 2023 INTERPOL & EUROPOL Collaboration Former GovTech Cyber Security Group

 Jennifer Soh is the Cyber Investigation Lead for the Asia-Pacific region at Group-IB, a leading global threat intelligence company known for its partnerships with INTERPOL and EUROPOL.
 She was voted among the Top 30 Women in Security in the ASEAN Region in both 2022 and 2023.